Skip to main content

 Reports

 REI Hub provides a variety of reports to help you interpret your investment property performance.
-Most are traditional financial reports, like the Net Income (or Profit and loss), Statement of Cash Flows, and Balance Sheet.
+Most are traditional financial reports, like the Net Income (or Profit and loss), Operating Cash Flow, and Balance Sheet.
 Some are more returns-oriented, like the Net Operating Income.
 Finally, we also offer an automated tax-focused report for Schedule E investors.

 Take note that REI Hub’s reports all show actual numbers based on the transactions booked into the system for the given date range.
 Compared to proformas or anticipated steady-state income and expenses, you can expect to see significantly more fluctuation in your actual numbers, especially early on in an investment’s life cycle!